 Our favorite feature is that you can share a screenshot without having to save it to your Camera Roll, which saves us from flicking our way past countless useless screenshots every time we browse our photos.

-Mini-previews appear in the lowerleft corner of the screen immediately after a screenshot is taken.
-FIGURE 19-8:
+FIGURE 18-7: Mini-previews appear in the lower-left corner of the screen after a screenshot is taken (left); tap the minipreview to annotate the screenshot (right).